awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

   + `RefreshHit` – The edge server found the object in the edge cache but the object had expired, so the edge server contacted the origin to verify that the cache had the latest version of the object\.
   + `Miss` – The request could not be satisfied by an object in the edge cache, so the edge server forwarded the request to the origin server and returned the result to the viewer\.
   + `LimitExceeded` – The request was denied because a CloudFront quota \(formerly referred to as a limit\) was exceeded\.
-  + `CapacityExceeded` – The edge server returned a 503 error it didn’t have enough capacity at the time of the request to serve the object\.
+  + `CapacityExceeded` – The edge server returned a 503 error because it didn’t have enough capacity at the time of the request to serve the object\.
   + `Error` – Typically, this means the request resulted in a client error or a server error\.
   + `Redirect` – The edge server redirected the viewer from HTTP to HTTPS according to the distribution settings\.
-+ **fle\-encrypted\-fields** – The number of [field\-level encryption](field-level-encryption.md) fields that the edge server encrypted and forwarded to the origin\.
-Edge servers stream the processed request to the origin as they encrypts data, so this field can have a value even if the value of `fle-status` is an error\.
++ `fle-encrypted-fields` – The number of [field\-level encryption](field-level-encryption.md) fields that the edge server encrypted and forwarded to the origin\.
+Edge servers stream the processed request to the origin as they encrypt data, so this field can have a value even if the value of `fle-status` is an error\.
-+ **fle\-status** – When [field\-level encryption](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html) is configured for a distribution, this field contains a code that indicates whether the request body was successfully processed\.
++ `fle-status` – When [field\-level encryption](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html) is configured for a distribution, this field contains a code that indicates whether the request body was successfully processed\.
 When the edge server successfully processes the request body, encrypts values in the specified fields, and forwards the request to the origin, the value of this field is `Processed`\.
 The value of `x-edge-result-type` can still indicate a client\-side or server\-side error in this case\.

   If the request exceeds a field\-level encryption quota \(formerly referred to as a limit\), this field contains one of the following error codes, and the edge server returns HTTP status code 400 to the viewer\.
   + `FieldLengthLimitClientError` – A field that is configured to be encrypted exceeded the maximum length allowed\.